HumanSignal/label-studio/docs/source/guide/storage.md

 Each source and target storage setup is project-specific.
 You can connect multiple buckets, containers, databases, or directories as source or target storage for a project.
 If you upload new data to a connected cloud storage bucket, sync the storage connection to add the new labeling tasks to Label Studio without restarting.

-After setting up target storage, the target storage is updated each time an annotation is created.
+After setting up target storage and performing annotations, manually sync annotations using the **Sync** button for the configured target storage.
 Annotations are still stored in the Label Studio database, and the target storage receives a JSON export of each annotation.
 Annotations are sent to target storage as a one-way export.
+You can also export or sync using the API.

 Secure access to cloud storage using workspaces and cloud storage credentials.
 For details, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).